Frequently Asked Questions

 What does Project Peru do in Peru?

 The focal point of the Project in Peru is at Zapallal near Lima, where we have established a children’s refuge.
-We provide food, shelter and support for children and families in need.
-We also distribute a variety of material goods send from the UK, both in the refuge, to the families, the immediate community and periodically in the interior of Peru.
-We are the sole source of funds for Project Peru in Peru.
+We provide food, clothes, shelter, education, health and fun for children and families from extreme poverty.
+We also distribute a variety of material goods sent from the UK, both in the refuge, to the families, the immediate community and periodically in the interior of Peru.
+We are virtually the sole source of funds for Project Peru in Peru.

 What does Project Peru do in the UK?